 Dr. Oz recommends using topical Vitamin C serums that are stored/ packaged in opaque and airtight bottles for this reason.

-All my preferences are lightweight, skin-perfecting serums that are recommended based on their efficacy, strengths, packaging, concentration, benefits, inability to oxidise quickly due to its ingredient mix.
-Some Vitamin C Serums are mixed with Ferulic to boost its effectiveness and preserve it greatly so there wouldn’t be easy oxidation.
-These faves have either AHA (Alpha Hydroxy Acid), Hyaluronic Acid or Vitamin E.
+All my preferences are lightweight, skin-perfecting serums that are recommended based on their efficacy, strengths, packaging, concentration, benefits, inability to oxidise (except Timeless Vitamin C Serum) quickly due to its ingredient combination.
+These faves have either AHA (Alpha Hydroxy Acid), Hyaluronic Acid, Ferulic Acid and/or Vitamin E.

 Again, my selection was designed to encourage better glowing, radiant and youthful-looking complexion.
 They all are all infused with Ascorbic Acid (Vitamin C) as the active ingredient to 20% required to retexturize, rejuvenate the skin and reduce visible signs of aging.

 Note– I exposed the Vitamin C to air and light for a quick picture.
 Please don’t do the same as it might render your product ineffective.
-Always reduce air and light exposure.
+Always reduce air and light and water exposure.

 My favourites are: